Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Note: The analog controls are reversed in menu only.
 Just use the Dpad to navigate the menu.
 Once in game, they work correctly.

-Keys while in games: \
+Default keys while in games: \
 L2: Quick save \
 L1: Quick load \
+Select: Exit \
+Start: Pause \
 Dpad and left control stick: move \
 Right control stick: look around \
 R1: shoot \